 A - Acquisition

-In the initial stage of the pirate funnel, the objective is to understand how users arrived at the website, that is, to analyze which channel is bringing the largest quantity and the most qualified leads, how long these users spent consuming your content, which creations who are not engaging as much and how participatory he is in responding to calls for action.
+In the initial stage of the pirate funnel, the goal is to understand how users arrived at the website.
+This means analyzing which channels are bringing in the most qualified leads, how long they spend interacting with the content, which pages generate the most engagement, and how they respond to calls to action.

 A - Activation